We gratefully acknowledge the following committee members:

 William J. Ray, RRT

-WIlliam "Bill" Ray is a resipratory therapist in the NICU at Wolfson Children’s Hospital.
+WIlliam "Bill" J. Ray is a resipratory therapist in the NICU at Wolfson Children’s Hospital.
+He holds a national certification in neonatal transport and is a member of the Baptist Medical Center LGBTQ Committee.
 He is an important part of the committee as he assists with signs, registration, and helping answer questions and checking everyone in.
 In his spare time, Bill enjoys scuba diving and riding his motorcycle.

 Jenny Harper, RN; BSN; PICC Line Certified